This article has been published on Horecanetwerk - October 2019.

 When you talk about the further development of our software, we do not work together with others.
 All this is done in-house by our team of developers.
 If you are talking about linking with other systems, then the answer is yes.
 Marvia is easy to connect with other software.
 Think, for example, your CMS and CRM systems that you can link through our APIs.

 Companies don’t need to start from me, let me put that first.
 However, I hear daily that companies of all sizes lose control of the brand and corporate identity due to rapid growth.
 Managing an increasingly complex playing field with more channels and cooperating parties means that it has become a daily task to roll out a campaign.

-The consequence of this is that relevant content such as videos, photography and images end up in a chaotic flow of communication that is very labor-intensive to manage.
-All in all an inefficient process in which the correction rounds, an extended time to market, and corporate identity rules that are not adhered to lead to frustration.
+The consequence of this is that relevant content such as videos, photography and images end up in a chaotic flow of communication that is very labour-intensive to manage.
+All in all, an inefficient process in which the correction rounds, an extended time to market, and corporate identity rules that are not adhered to lead to frustration.
 The above reasons are some examples that companies are increasingly struggling with.
 One central place to easily manage and create all of this often offers a solution to this problem.

 Sounds interesting.
 How does the sector respond to this story?

 If I focus purely on the food sector, there are positive reactions from our customers.
 Think of Domino's Pizza and Sligro, because they already work with our software.
-My colleagues and I are proud of the fact that these companies have chosen us and we help them to make their company and formula futureproof.
+My colleagues and I are proud of the fact that these companies have chosen us, and we help them to make their company and formula futureproof.

 Beautiful.
 And now?
 What will you do in the coming months?